ooples/pine_script_docs/source/concepts/Sessions.rst

 Sessions information is usable in two different ways in Pine:

-1. **Session strings** containing from-to start times and day information can be used in functions such as `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and `time_close() <https://www.tradingview.com/pine-script-reference/v5/#fun_time_close>`__ to detect when bars are in a particular time period, with the option of limiting valid sessions to specific days.
+1. **Session strings** containing from-to start times and day information that can be used in functions such as `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and `time_close() <https://www.tradingview.com/pine-script-reference/v5/#fun_time_close>`__ to detect when bars are in a particular time period, with the option of limiting valid sessions to specific days.